bjodah/symodesys/README.md

 Symodesys offers (for IVP's):
-* General Interactive plotting through Enthought's Chaco library
+* General Interactive plotting through Enthought's Chaco library Other software built using symodesys:
+* [TODO] symchemkin - Flexible framework for analysis of systems of chemical reactions

+# TODO
+* More test cases where analytic solution is known.
+* Refactor out GSL, ODEPACK, SUNDIALS to general odetemplates (let templates have a #include "gen.c", where static functions are given)
 * [TODO] Add options of dynamic step size GSL integrator
+* [TODO] Extend ODEPACK support LSODE dense and banded.
-* [TODO] Add code generation support for: Sundials, ODEPACK and RODAS (look at assimulo)
+* [TODO] Add code generation support for: RODAS (look at assimulo), ODEINT
-* [TODO] Improve code generation to write loops when possible (let compiler unroll if optimal, decalare global const paramters)
+* [TODO] Improve code generation to write loops when possible (let compiler unroll if optimal, decalare global const paramters), param structs etc.
 * [TODO] Look into generating Jacobian as a sympy.SparseMatrix
 * [TODO] Visualization of sensitivity of system by accepting uncertain input parameters (normal distr for starters..)
 * [TODO] Optimization of paramters (fiting) to match e.g. numerical data.
 * [TODO] Add routines for scaling (and automatic rescaling) in e.g. the IVP class.
 Note: this is a simple special case of variable transformation and may hence be handled by that code, only convenience routines are needed to be added.
 * [TODO] Export of trajectories
-* [TODO] Add python code writer.

-Other software built using symodesys:
-* [TODO] symchemkin - Flexible framework for analysis of systems of chemical reactions

 # Prerequisities
 (Tested against)